You might be surprised to learn that CCTV footage is subject to the GDPR (General Data Protection Regulation).

 Let’s take a look at the relationship between the GDPR and CCTV footage, and the steps you should follow to ensure your video surveillance methods are GDPR-compliant.

 1. Make sure people know they’re being recorded

 Transparency is a core principle of the GDPR.

-You must tell people when you’re collecting their personal information to give them the opportunity to exercise their data subject rights.
+You must tell people when you’re collecting their personal information to allow them to exercise their data subject rights.